callumbwhyte/umbraco-examine-config/README.md

 #### Our Umbraco repository

-You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/projects/developer-tools/config-contrib/) site.
+You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/projects/developer-tools/examine-config/) site.

 #### NuGet package repository

-To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.Config.Contrib/), run the following command in your instance of Visual Studio.
+To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.ExamineConfig/), run the following command in your instance of Visual Studio.

-    PM> Install-Package Our.Umbraco.Config.Contrib
+    PM> Install-Package Our.Umbraco.ExamineConfig

 ## Contribution guidelines